neondatabase/website/content/changelog/2022-08-15-console-release/index.md

 - UI: Disabled some controls that remained enabled while the project was in a transitive state.
 - Control Plane: Set `max_replication_write_lag` to `15 MB` to tune the backpressure mechanism and improve PostgresSQL responsiveness under load.
 - Control Plane: Improved the ability to investigate performance issues by collecting and saving more detailed compute node startup time metrics.

+### Bug fixes

+- UI: Fixed incorrect encoding when switching between code samples in the connection widget, and added descriptions to connection string examples.
+- UI: Fixed various typos and errors.